balena-solutions/ai-hat-demo/README.md

 This is a good template example of how to use a secondary location for kernel firmware and then load it onto the host from within a container.

 ## Usage:
+1. Clone this repo
+2. Update the `OS_VERSIONS` field in docker-compose.yml to include a space separated list of one or more OS versions you want to build and support with your app.
+Note: for each OS version you include, this will increase the build time.
-Clone this project and then run the following from the root of the project, where `myFleet` is the name of your fleet on balenaCloud:
+3. Issue the following command from the root of the project, where `myFleet` is the name of your fleet on balenaCloud:
 ```
 balena push myFleet
 ```
+(You'll need to have the [balenaCLI](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) installed on your development machine to use this command.

 ## Configuration